CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

  >**Note**: It may take up to 24 hours to receive all the recommendations.

 ## **Summary**
 In this module, you explored various aspects of securing CI/CD pipelines in Azure DevOps.
 You began by understanding the role of CI/CD pipelines and identifying potential security vulnerabilities within them.
 Using Defender for DevOps, you pinpointed and assessed security issues, learning how they could impact your pipeline.
 You also reviewed GitHub Advanced Security (GHAS) and Defender for DevOps, gaining insight into their features and pricing.
-Integration tasks included securing your pipeline with GHAS and Defender for DevOps, connecting Azure DevOps to Microsoft Defender for Cloud (MDC) Finally, you examined the role of Defender Cloud Security Posture Management (DCSPM) in enhancing your cloud security posture.
+Integration tasks included securing your pipeline with GHAS and Defender for DevOps, and connecting Azure DevOps to Microsoft Defender for Cloud (MDC) Finally, you examined the role of Defender Cloud Security Posture Management (DCSPM) in enhancing your cloud security posture.
 This module provided a comprehensive approach to securing DevOps environments and pipelines, integrating various security tools to improve overall security and management.

 ## You have successfully completed the lab